54 Fun Baby Shower Games

 How to play:

-To have some splashy fun with this baby shower game, fill a large tub – or a baby bath, if you happen to have one – with water, and place it in the kitchen or outside.
-Make some ‘fishing rods’ out of some bamboo canes, string and some non-sharp hooks (you can bend these out of paperclips or stiff wire if you have some lying around).
+To have some splashy fun with this baby shower game, fill a large tub or baby bath with water, and place it in the kitchen or outside.
+Make some ‘fishing rods’ out of bamboo canes, string and non-sharp hooks (you can bend these out of paperclips or stiff wire if you have any at home).
 Fill the tub with the dummies, and let the guests try their luck at fishing for them by catching the dummy’s ring with their hook on the end of the string.
-If you want, you can buy some small prizes and number them, and have the dummies numbered, too.
-Afterwards, carefully wash and sterilise the dummies, place them in a box with a ribbon and give them to the mum-to-be as a gift.
+If you’d like, you can buy some small prizes and number them, and have the dummies numbered, too.
+Afterwards, carefully wash and sterilise the dummies, place them in a box with a ribbon and give them to the parent(s)-to-be as a gift.

 3. Find the Guest!